mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 **BACKGROUND SKILLS**
 In addition to the 3+ EDU DM skills gained from background skills, a Darrian gains an additional Science 0 skill.
 This represents the more intense and broader base of study prevalent in Darrian society.

 PRE-CAREER EDUCATION Darrians are required, for their first term, to choose to enlist in the military or continue with further education.
-Those who choose further education may use pre- career education options from the _Traveller Core Rulebook,_ choosing university or military academy.
+Those who choose further education may use pre-career education options from the _Traveller Core Rulebook,_ choosing university or military academy.
 Once they have graduated, they may continue in any career they choose, although many continue their studies as a Scholar.

 ### THE DRAFT

-Darrians who fail to successfully enter pre-career education or the military for their first term will be forced to apply to the draft and be randomly sent to pre- career education or one of the military services.
+Darrians who fail to successfully enter pre-career education or the military for their first term will be forced to apply to the draft and be randomly sent to pre-career education or one of the military services.
 After a Traveller's first term, if a Darrian fails to qualify for a career of their choice, they may enter the Wanderer career or apply to the draft again.

 Darrian Draft 1D Career 1–2 University 3 Military Academy 4 Guard 5 Militia 6 Navy